databio/markmeld/docs/multi_targets.md

   - "Jane Doe"
 ```

-This target will create 1 outputs, one for each recipient.
+This target will create 1 output for each recipient.

 ### Loop data: array of objects

-If you have a more complicated needs, like more than one element per loop iteration, then you can use a array of objects like this:
+If you have a more complicated needs, like more than one element per loop iteration, then you can use am array of objects like this:

 ```
 recipients: